How do Mormons view The Fall of Adam and Eve?

 Mormon Elder Bruce C. Hafen stated:

 - The fall wasn't a disaster.
 It wasn't a mistake or an accident.
 It was a deliberate part of the plan of salvation.

-Joseph Fielding Smith (10th President and Prophet of the Church of Jesus Christ of Latter-Day Saints) taught:
+Joseph Fielding Smith (10th President and Prophet of the LDS church) taught:

 Mormon scripture teaches: